-- American Canyon Road, east of SR 29

-- Imola Avenue, east of the Napa-Vallejo Highway

-- First Street, west of SR 29
+- American Canyon Road, east of SR 29 - Imola Avenue, east of the Napa-Vallejo Highway - First Street, west of SR 29 - Trancas Street, between Soscol Avenue and Silverado Trail

 In addition, there are several roadways in the County that are classified and designed as rural arterial streets that function similarly to highways, including SR 29, SR 12, and the Silverado Trail.
 These are the main roadways connecting cities within the County and connecting the County to other nearby urbanized areas.
 As such, they tend to carry relatively heavy traffic volumes traveling at relatively high speeds.
 By designing these facilities as rural arterials, numerous driveways and access points remain, creating conflicts between vehicles accessing adjacent land uses and traffic using these facilities for commuting.